 </ul>

-By default, each loop will start on a new line,{% for ... %}and{% endfor %}The tag itself will also contribute an empty line, resulting in output like:
+By default, each loop starts on a new line,{% for ... %}and{% endfor %}The tag itself also contributes an empty line, resulting in output like this:

 <ul class="product-list">